Mary Mazzio

 Mary Mazzio is an American documentary filmmaker, attorney, and a rower for the United States in the 1992 Olympics.
 She founded the independent film company 50 Eggs.

 Mazzio received a B.A. in philosophy and political science from Mount Holyoke College in 1983 and a J.D. from Georgetown Law.
 She studied film production as a graduate student at Boston University.
 She was a former partner with the international law firm Brown Rudnick in Boston.
+Mary has served on several Boards, including Sojourner House; The Boston Youth Symphony Orchestras; The Head of the Charles Regatta; The National Rowing Foundation; The A Most Beautiful Thing Inclusion Fund; and World T.E.A.M Sports.
+Mary was recently inducted into the Mount Holyoke College Athletics Hall of Fame.
+The Schlesinger Library at Harvard University has requested all of her papers for its collection.

 Films

 A Hero For Daisy (1999)

 Her 1999 film, A Hero for Daisy, called "a landmark film" by The New York Times, is about Title IX pioneer and two-time Olympian Chris Ernst, who (in 1976) led her Yale University rowing team in a protest that increased athletic opportunities for women.
 This film, which won a Gracie and a Women's Foundation Journalism Award, aired nationwide on ESPN, Oxygen, and WTSN (Canada), was invited to screen at The Smithsonian, and is in thousands of classrooms across the nation.